← All AI Agents & Tool Use modules

 observation = tools[action["tool"]]["run"](action["arg"]) # "15.6325"

-This is exactly the shape of OpenAI "function calling" and Claude "tool use": you describe the tools, the model emits a structured call, your code runs it, and the result goes back into the conversation as an observation.
+This structure is identical to the OpenAI "function calling" and Claude "tool use" APIs: the tools are described to the model, the model emits a structured invocation, the host application executes it, and the result is returned to the conversation as an observation.

 Check your understanding